Shorton04/IPT/README.md

-# IPT

-I checked both WBS elements — CM.000037.0000.00.1 and CM.000037, and both have the same company code ZX99.
-Because of that, the program didn’t trigger the FX translation logic.
-The current logic only applies FX when it detects an Intercompany flow (different company codes).
-Since both sides use the same company code, there’s no condition to handle same-company FX, which is why the object shows 120 USD while the posting stayed at 100 USD.
+After checking the logic, the reason why the OBJ amount shows 120 USD while the Posting remains 100 USD is because both WBS elements — CM.000037 and CM.000037.0000.00.1 — belong to the same company code (ZX99).
+The FX (foreign exchange) translation logic is only triggered inside the check_intcomp_scenario method when there’s an Intercompany flow (meaning different company codes).
+Since both have the same company code, the FX logic is skipped, and there’s currently no existing condition in the code to apply FX for same-company scenarios.